Visual Merchandising: 12 Insights How To Merchandise Your Store

 8. Rotate your displays but not your fixtures

 Move existing displays around the sales floor when new merchandise comes in.
-Since the fairly new inventory will still sell, switch your store layout two weeks after their arrival.
+Since the fairly new inventory will still sell, switch your store layout two weeks after arrival.
 Move one from the front to the middle of the sales floor and the other from the middle to the back.

 9. Track your sales by SKU

 Monitor your computer printouts and inventory levels weekly.
-If something really takes off, be prepared to reorder these best-selling products immediately.
+If something takes off, be prepared to reorder these best-selling products immediately.

 If you have sold through your inventory and have no back stock, change your visual merchandising plan to something you have plenty of.